Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport via minimal complexes of cotorsion flat modules

 \subsection{Detecting cosupport}

-We now show that a minimal cotorsion flat replacement of a module can be used to detect its cosupport, dual to the fact that minimal injective resolutions detect support \cite{Fox79}.
+We now show that a minimal degreewise cotorsion flat replacement of a module can be used to detect its cosupport, dual to the fact that minimal injective resolutions detect support \cite{Fox79}.
 This will be a primary tool in computing cosupport in the remainder of this paper.
-For a complex $B$ of cotorsion flat modules, we colloquially say $\p$ {\em appears in} $B$ if $\widehat{R_\p^{(X_\p)}}^\p$ is a nonzero summand of $B^i$ for some $i$.
-If $R$ is a commutative noetherian ring of finite Krull dimension, $M$ is an $R$-module, and $B$ is a minimal cotorsion flat replacement of $M$, then the following result shows that $\p\in \cosupp_R(M)$ if and only if $\p$ appears in $B$.
+For a complex $B$ of cotorsion flat $R$-modules, we colloquially say $\p$ {\em appears in} $B$ if $\widehat{R_\p^{(X_\p)}}^\p$ is a nonzero summand of $B^i$ for some $i$.
+If $R$ is a commutative noetherian ring, $M$ is an $R$-module, and $B$ is a minimal semi-flat degreewise cotorsion flat replacement of $M$ (which exists by \cite[Theorem 5.2]{Tho17a}), then the following result shows that $\p\in \cosupp_R M$ if and only if $\p$ appears in $B$.

-\begin{thm} Let $R$ be a commutative noetherian ring and $M$ be a complex in $\D(R)$.
-If there exists a semiflat, minimal complex of cotorsion flat modules $B$ such that $B\simeq M$, and one of the following holds: \begin{enumerate} \item[(i)] $\pd_R R_\p<\infty$ for every $\p\in \Spec(R)$, or \item[(ii)] $B$ is bounded on the left, that is, $B^i=0$ for all $i\ll 0$, \end{enumerate} then
+\begin{thm} Let $R$ be a commutative noetherian ring and $M$ be an $R$-complex.
+If there exists a minimal semi-flat complex of cotorsion flat $R$-modules $B$ which is isomorphic to $M$ in $\D(R)$, and one of the following holds: \begin{enumerate} \item[(i)] $\pd_R R_\p<\infty$ for every $\p\in \Spec R$, or \item[(ii)] $B$ is bounded on the left, that is, $B^i=0$ for all $i\ll 0$, \end{enumerate} then

 \end{thm} \begin{rem} If $R$ has finite Krull dimension, then work of Jensen \cite[Proposition 6]{Jen70} and Raynaud-Gruson \cite[Seconde partie, Th\`{e}or\'{e}me 3.2.6]{RG71} implies that $R$ satisfies condition (i) of the theorem, and we need no boundedness assumptions on $B$.
-On the other hand, the minimal right cotorsion flat resolution of any flat module is semiflat and bounded on the left, and so to compute $\cosupp_RR$, we need not impose any additional finiteness conditions on $R$. \end{rem}
+On the other hand, the minimal right cotorsion flat resolution of any flat $R$-module is semi-flat and bounded on the left, and so to compute $\cosupp_R R$, we need not impose any additional finiteness conditions on $R$. \end{rem}